Diversity, inclusion and equality of opportunity

 The Degree in Professional Policing is for those who choose to complete the degree at a Higher Education Institution of their choosing at their own cost.
 Candidates recruited via this route will also undertake academic and practice based training to develop specific skills assessed against national assessment criteria and operational competence.

 Our partner, the University of South Wales, are currently delivering this qualification.
-See further information.
+To find out more information, please visit the University of South Wales website.

 Being a special constable can be included in this route.